If you’re looking for a new credit card via MoneySuperMarket, your first step should be to think about which sort of card is right for you.

 Applying for lots of different credit cards in the hope you’ll be accepted for one of them can do some serious damage to your credit score.

-Using our Smart Search before you apply can help ensure you only go for the cards you’re likely to be accepted for.
+Using our Eligibility Checker before you apply can help ensure you only go for the cards you’re likely to be accepted for.

 All you need to do is enter a few personal details, and you’ll get a list of cards with traffic light colour coding.
 The ones shown in green are the ones you’re likely to qualify for, while those shown in red you probably won’t be eligible for.